Sgt. YorkFentress County’s Greatest Son

 Faith & Integrity

 He turned down millions in commercial offers.
 The phrase “This uniform ain’t for sale” became a byword for principled service.
-He used his royalties for indoor plumbing and a Bible school.

 📍 Plan Your Visit to Pall Mall